pedrouid/CAIPs/CAIPs/caip-300.md

   - method - the RPC method being requested
   - params - will include params specific to the RPC method

-The methods that are allowed to be batched together in the `wallet_connect` request is going to be going to dependant on each ecosystem that must be defined under the Namespaces repo to define a CAIP-300 profile
+The methods that are allowed to be batched together in the `wallet_connect` request is going to be going to dependant on each ecosystem that must be defined under the [Namespaces][namespaces] repo to define a CAIP-300 profile

 ### Response